 - Warming sweeteners like jaggery, molasses, and honey

 In general, we should balance out the cold of winter with warm food and drink, and give the body the nourishment it needs with nutrient-rich foods.

-As with absolutely everything in ayurveda, balance is key.
+As with absolutely everything in Ayurveda, balance is key.
 Variety is important.
-Always seek the nutrition that makes you feel good.
+Always seek nutrition that makes you feel good.